aimmatic/natural-voice-mobile-sdk-android/README.md

 }
 ```

-The function call after SDK sends the voice data to the server.
+The function is called after SDK sends the audio data to the server.
 If voice is successfully received by
-the server the response will contain the voice id otherwise a none 0 response code is provided which
+the server the response will contain the audioId otherwise a none 0 response code is provided which
-indicates the server is unable to receive the voice data.
+indicates the server is unable to receive the audio data.

-Note that the response status `response.status.code` now return a proper code related to http status code.
+Note that the response status `response.status.code` now returns a proper code related to http status code.
-It's provide developer to check status such as Unauthorized or Forbidden and display a proper response to the user.
+It's provided for the developer to check the status, such as Unauthorized or Forbidden, and display a proper response to the user.